magnussolution/magnusbilling7/wiki/en/modules/methodPay/methodPay.rst

 State
 """""

-We not write the description to this field.
+We did not write the description to this field.

 .. _methodPay-boleto_cpf_emp:

-CNPJ CPF
+DOC
-""""""""
+"""

-We not write the description to this field.
+We did not write the description to this field.